prometheusllc/pmcg-nsot-lab/README.md

 <br /> 3.
 Once the environment is built, SSH in to the bastion host and then jump from there via ssh to one of the NSOT APP frontend                 servers and run the following command to create a super user account which you will use to login to the NSOT webui in the next s           tep: sudo docker exec -it nsot /bin/bash
 <br />         sudo nsot-server createsuperuser
 <br />
-<br />   Once complete, open a browser and go to http://<dns name you specified for the DNS var in the NSOT module>.shared.prsn-dev.io.
-This will take you to the NSOT webui where you can log in w/ your NSOT username/password set in the previous step.